-The People’s Network: The Political Economy of the Telephone in the Gilded Age
+The People’s Network: The Political Economy of the Telephone in the Gilded Age.

 The People’s Network tells the story of the telephone in the United States and Canada before the triumph of the Bell System: the rise and fall of an independent telephone movement and its forgotten struggle for a more democratic communications regime.
 It’s the prehistory of the fight to save net neutrality, with useful lessons for the communications revolutions of our own time.

-The Wire Devils: A Classic Mystery Novel of the American Railroad
+The Wire Devils: A Classic Mystery Novel of the American Railroad.

-I wrote a brand-new historical introduction for this splendid edition of a classic pulp adventure novel by Frank L. Packard, originally published in 1918.
+I wrote the historical introduction for this splendid edition of a classic pulp adventure novel by Frank L. Packard, originally published in 1918.
 It’s a fast-paced game of cat and mouse between jewel thieves, train robbers, and secret agents, all played out on the rails and telegraph lines of the American West–a kind of high-tech thriller from the days when railroads and telegraphs were still “high-tech.”

-“Towards a Transnational Political History of North America: The View from Canada,” Nuevo Mundo / Mundos Nuevos (March 2010).
+“Towards a Transnational Political History of North America: The View from Canada,” Nuevo Mundo / Mundos Nuevos (2010).